Saltivskyi District

 Saltivskyi District (Салтівський район) is an urban district of the city of Kharkiv, Ukraine, named after Saltivka residential area.

 The district was created in 1937 when Petynsko-Zhuravlivskyi District was split into Kahanovychskyi and Stalinskyi districts.
 In 1961 Stalinskyi District was renamed to Moskovskyi.
-On 11 May 2022, it was renamed to Saltivskyi because the name "Moskovskyi" was "associated with the aggressor country" following the February 2022 Russian invasion of Ukraine.
+On 11 May 2022, it was renamed to Saltivskyi because the name "Moskovskyi" was "associated with the Moscow" following the February 2022 Russian invasion of Ukraine.
 Saltivka had been one of the worst affected areas in Kharkiv of the Battle of Kharkiv.

+Industry and trade

+33 industrial enterprises operate in the district, among them are JSC "Avtramat", JSC "Hlibozavod Saltivskyi", JSC "HELZ", LLC "Promelectro".
+Previously, there was also the Kharkiv Engine-Building Plant "Sickle and Hammer".
+Nowadays there is a vacant lot on the territory of the enterprise.

+Education and science

+There are 8 research institutes in the Saltivskyi district, among which the leading ones in their fields are the Research and Design, Institute of Electrical Engineering Technology, the Research Institute of Laser Technologies, the Research Institute of Neurology, Psychiatry and Narcology, the Research Institute of Health Care children and teenagers.

+The education system in the district is represented by all types of educational institutions.